 Evergreen, Ground covers, Shrubs

-Native to coastal Southern California, Channel Islands, Baja California.
-Generally 3 to 10 ft. high and wide; rarely tree-like to 30 ft.
-Leathery dark green leaves are oval to nearly round, 1 to 2 1/2 in. long.
+Evergreen shrub.
+Native to coastal Southern California, Channel Islands, and Baja California.
+Generally grows 3–10 ft. tall and wide; rarely tree-like to 30 ft.
+Leathery dark green leaves are oval to nearly round, 1–2 1/2 in. long.
 White or pinkish flowers in dense clusters from midwinter to spring (sometimes from early winter into summer).
 Clustered small, flattish fruits are reddish and gummy, with tart pulp that can be used to flavor drinks, hence the common name.